Judge Probes “Deeply Troubling” False Statements in NY Travel Case

 “The court finds that a limited inquiry is appropriate now, if only to aid the court in deciding later whether and to what extent a more detailed inquiry is warranted,” U.S. District Judge Jesse Furman wrote in a 6-page ruling, ordering the government to respond to a list of questions by Aug.
 12.

-The judge made his inquiry in a lawsuit filed by New York State Attorney General Letitia James to block the Trump administration from excluding Empire State applicants from applying to the Trusted Travelers Program, which allows participants to breeze through screening at airports and other border crossings.
+The judge made his inquiry in a lawsuit filed by New York State Attorney General Letitia James to block the Trump administration from excluding Empire State applicants from the Trusted Travelers Program, which allows participants to breeze through screening at airports and other border crossings.

 Until last week, the Trump administration had justified the exclusion by claiming the state had uniquely burdensome sanctuary policies preventing cooperation with federal authorities, but attorneys renounced that position in a surprising filing on July 23.